JakeHumphries/JakeHumphries/README.md

 - 🔭 I’m currently working at <a href="https://www.adarga.ai/" target="blank">Adarga AI</a>

-- 🌱 I’m currently Working on highly scalable, secure backend systems
+- 🌱 I’m currently working on highly scalable, secure backend systems

 - 🤝 I’m looking to collaborate on anything!